rosell-dk/webp-express/README.txt

     /wp-content/plugins/webp-express/wod/webp-on-demand.php?xsource=x$request_filename&wp-content=wp-content
     ;
 }
-# ------------------- (WebP Express rules ends here)
 `
 *Beware when copy/pasting: You might get html-encoded characters.
 Verify that the ampersand before "wp-content" isn't encoded*

 Again, beware that if you haven't enabled *png* conversion, you should replace "(png|jpe?g)" with "jpe?g".

+Credits: This second step builds on [Eugene Lazutkins solution](http://www.lazutkin.com/blog/2014/02/23/serve-files-with-nginx-conditionally/).

 **Step 3:**: *Caching*
 In most cases you can and should allow images to be cached for a long period.
-To do that, simply uncomment the "expires 365d;" line, by removing the "#" in front of it.
+If you do not want to do that, simply remove the "expires 365d;" line.

-**Step 4:**: *Routing non-existing webp requests to converter*
+**Step 4:**: *Routing requests for non-existing webps to the converter*

 Simply add the following rules below the ones you added in step 2: